 Everything you didn’t know about retreats

-Beyond organized worship on campus, Campus Ministry also organizes a variety of retreats at Loyola’s retreat center.
+Beyond organized worship on campus, Campus Ministry also organizes a variety of retreats at Loyola’s retreat center, located in the mountains of Western Maryland.

 Retreats take place during the weekends throughout the academic year.
 Retreats are led by a team of students who have planned and prepared for the retreat during the semester.
 There are opportunities for small and large group reflections, prayer, reflection, and alone time, which can be hard to find on campus.
 Some examples of Loyola retreats include Men’s retreat, Kairos, and Ignite retreat (an introduction to the Jesuit Identity).

 Besides reflection and prayer, retreats offer time to get to know other participants over home-cooked meals and free time during the day and in the evening.
 There are plenty of things to do on retreat during free time, including crafting or painting in the art room, playing games with friends, roasting marshmallows, or hiking in the woods near the retreat house.
 Retreats are a good chance to find some peace and quiet that is often hard to come by in the residence halls, to find relief from the stress of academics and studies, to reconnect with old friends and make some new ones.

 You only have to do and share as much as you would like, so it’s really a relaxing experience.
 Plus, the views from the retreat house are amazing—you’re guaranteed a good view of the mountains before you return to Baltimore City.

-Loyola owns a gorgeous retreat house in the mountains of Western Maryland that overlooks a wooded valley.
-It’s especially beautiful during autumn, but I’ve never had a bad view from the porch.
+Loyola’s retreat center is especially beautiful during autumn, but I’ve never had a bad view from the porch, regardless of the season.

 What they don’t tell you: Retreats always offer amazing food.
 The bonds you are likely to leave a retreat weekend with are some of the most meaningful you’ll have in college.
 Like Mass, retreats offer a chance to be among peers and explore your faith in a new way, to have meaningful conversations, and to clear your head for a few days and come back to campus refreshed and inspired.